Burial monuments are customizable grave markers that memorialize you or your loved one.

 A basic, flat grave marker will usually cost between $250 and $600.
 Keep in mind this price varies based on the inscription on the marker, the color of the stone, and other cosmetic details.

-A bronze or granite grave marker, or a grave marker that features a rare color of stone or extensive lettering and artwork for the inscription and artwork, can cost anywhere from $800 to $1,800.
+As with an upright tombstone/gravestone, because the design and materials can vary, the price can as well.
+A bronze or granite grave marker, or a grave marker that features a rare color of stone or extensive lettering and artwork for the inscription and artwork, may cost anywhere from $800 to $5,000.
+But depending on your specific choices and customizations as well as the location itself, the price can be as high as $10,000 or more.

 Interested in learning more about personalization and exact costs of cemetery headstones and grave markers?
 Download your free, no-obligation guide now, or contact your preferred cemetery to find out what is available there.